JimFullerton/week_05_project/business_directory.md

 # Banff & Macduff Business Directory

-The Banff & Macduff Heritage Trail is an initiative by Aberdeenshire council aimed at raising the profile of the local area and fostering community.
+The Banff & Macduff Heritage Trail is an initiative by Aberdeenshire Council aimed at raising the profile of the local area and fostering community.
 The project comprises three principal parts: installation of a set of interpretation panels, a mobile app-based walking tour, and a dynamic community website.
 The website will contain, among other things; practical information, historical features, heritage stories, and a "what's on" section, which will include a "shop local" feature.